ajsmth/winona/README.md

 ## Drawbacks

 - slightly harder on the client, there's more work being done to match your paths
-- might not be your thing
+- this might be a horrible idea, or just might not be your thing

 ## Roadmap